vipyrsec/vipyrsec-site/src/content/post/dependency-dilemma.md

 ## Resources

 Numerous organizations occupy a similar space as we do, performing supply chain security scanning and dependency assurance.
-The cool part about being Vipyr Security is that we don't really have a product to sell, so we can offer a comprehensive list of tools that may help you prevent these types of attacks.
+The cool part about being Vipyr Security is that we don't really have a product to sell, so we can offer an unbiased list of tools that may help you prevent these types of attacks.

 - [Phylum](https://phylum.io) - Phylum publishes excellent research and maintains their own dependency scanning and CI/CD software to enumerate these types of attacks.